No quick EU path to give Ukraine profits on sanctioned Russian assets | Law-Order

 The EU executive says some 28 billion euros worth of private Russian assets and a further 207 billion euros of the Russian central bank's funds are arrested in the bloc.
 Some 125 billion euros of the latter sum is held by Belgian company Euroclear.
 Belgium estimated it would collect 2.3 billion euros in taxes on that in 2023-24.
 It said it would use those proceeds to help Ukraine.

-The Commission's proposal next week would aim to introduce standard rules for handling such assets across all EU states.
+"NOT IN THE NEAR FUTURE" The Commission's proposal next week would aim to introduce standard rules for handling such assets across all EU states.
 Unanimous backing of the 27 would be needed to enact it.
-The proposal would clarify legal obligations of institutions involved, as well as tasking them to put the immobilised Russian assets aside, according to EU officials.

-Crucially, it would not, however, include a direct proposal to transfer new proceeds on those assets into the EU budget, said the officials, quoting litigation risks, management questions and criticism by the European Central Bank.
-EU leaders are not expected to give the proposal their final approval at the summit but, possibly, task their 27 governments to work more on it.
-With heavyweights Germany and France voicing reservations, no quick deal is in sight.

-"A group of member states still has legal concerns," said a senior EU diplomat, adding that transferring the funds to central EU coffers was "nothing that I could see happening in the near future."
 A Belgian official said any such new levy needed to be done hand-in-hand with the global West.
+The official saw more as declaration of intent than a necessary specific formula a G7 statement on Wednesday calling for "decisive progress" to support Ukraine through windfall profits of companies holding blocked Russian sovereign assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)